YoniSneOr/LavaProject/README.md

 # Flask App with Docker

-This is a simple Flask application that provides a dynamic greeting message and book data via JSON.
+This is a simple Flask application that provides a dynamic greeting message and book data via JSON (ISBN).
 The application is containerized using Docker.

 ## Requirements